ashfaque/django-crud-script/README.md

 # django-crud-script
-A simple script to make Django developers life easier.
+A simple script to make Django developers life easier by automating CRUD operation.